extism/js-pdk/README.md

 We release the compiler as native binaries you can download and run.
 Check the [releases](https://github.com/extism/js-pdk/releases) page for the latest.

-> **Note**: Windows is not currently a supported platform, only mac and linux.
-However we can build an exe if you'd like to help test it.

 ## Install Script

 ### Linux, macOS :